Health System Redesign

 For medical leaders participating in HSR projects, compensation can only be provided for activities that are out of scope of the medical leadership contract.

-When submitting an application, please indicate whether the project is receiving funding from another source (e.g., Facility Engagement) so we can confirm there is no overlap.
+When submitting an Expression of Interest, please indicate whether the project is receiving funding from another source (e.g., Facility Engagement) so we can confirm there is no overlap.

 In some cases, HSR funding can be combined with other sources, as long as it’s clear that payments are not being duplicated.